harp/harpjs.com/public/recipes/blog-sitemap.md

 ### Using Jade

-Create a new file named `sitemap.jade` and copy/paste the snippet below:
+Create a new file named `sitemap.jade` and copy/paste the snippet below.

 ```jade
 - var filter = /(\.html$)/;